People (magazine): Sexiest Man Alive

 The annual feature the "Sexiest Man Alive" is billed as a benchmark of male attractiveness and typically includes only famous people.
 It is determined using a procedure similar to the procedure used for Time's Person of the Year.
 The origin of the title was a discussion on a planned story on Mel Gibson.
 Someone exclaimed, "Oh my God, he is the sexiest man alive!"
 And someone else said, "You should use that as a cover line."

 For the first decade or so, the feature appeared at uneven intervals.
 Originally awarded in the wintertime, it shifted around the calendar, resulting in gaps as short as seven months and as long as a year and a half, with no selection at all during 1994 (21 years later the magazine did select Keanu Reeves to fill the 1994 gap, with runners-up including Hugh Grant and Jim Carrey).
 Since 1997, the dates have settled between mid-November and early December.
+Denzel Washington was the first racialized winner, and Jonathan Bailey was the first openly LGBTQ+ winner.

 Dates of magazine issues, winners, ages of winners at the time of selection, and pertinent comments are listed below.

 As of 2025, former winners John F. Kennedy Jr., Sean Connery, and Patrick Swayze have since died.
-Kennedy Jr. and David Beckham are the only non-entertainers to have won the accolade.
+Kennedy and David Beckham are the only non-entertainers to have won the accolade.

+Centerfold

+The magazine released its first Sexiest Man Alive centerfold issue in 2025, with singer Role Model being chosen.

 Sexiest Woman Alive

 In December 2014, People selected its first and only Sexiest Woman Alive, Kate Upton.
 Cindy Crawford and Richard Gere were declared "Sexiest Couple of the Year" on October 19, 1993.

 Cutest Baby Alive

 In 2019, People selected its first Cutest Baby Alive, Andy Cohen's son Benjamin.
-In 2020, Anderson Cooper's son, Wyatt Morgan was named the Cutest Baby Alive.
+In 2020, Anderson Cooper's son, Wyatt Morgan, was named the Cutest Baby Alive.

 Most Intriguing People of the Year

-At the end of each year People magazine famously selects 25 news-making individuals or couples who have received a lot of media attention over the past 12 months and showcases them in a special year-end issue, the '25 Most Intriguing People of the Year'.
+At the end of each year People magazine famously selects 25 news-making individuals or couples who have received much media attention over the past 12 months and showcases them in a special year-end issue, the '25 Most Intriguing People of the Year'.
 This series of full-page features and half-page featurettes includes world leaders and political activists, famous actors and entertainers, elite athletes, prominent business people, accomplished scientists and occasionally members of the public whose stories have made an unusual impact in news or tabloid media.